nagasudhirpulla/taming_python/blog/skills/using_variables_functions_across_files.md

 <hr/>

 Sharing variables and functions defined in one file with other files can be very useful to
-* Reduce the size of the application code by
+* reduce the size and duplication of the application code by defining variables and function only in one file
+* Increase the readability and maintainability of the application code, since we can implement

 ### Creating environment variables in a windows machine
 * Open 'Edit system environment variables' from windows search bar